THE HISTORY OF THE MIAMI SCREAMING EAGLES

 Two decades later, Miami was awarded the National Hockey League's Florida Panthers franchise.

 Made from heavy game weight knit fabric with double elbows, double shoulders and 1970's style snap fight straps.
-This jersey is made by a former manufacturer of pro jerseys worn in the national, american and international leagues and represents the finest quality available in the industry.
+This jersey represents the finest quality available in the industry.
 The front logo is sewn on.
 If you would like to send us a message or make an order, please use the contact tabs below left labelled CONTACT or ORDERING.
-Or you can telephone Vintage Hockey Jerseys at 716-260-2968 with any questions.
+Or you can telephone Vintage Hockey Jerseys at 800-259-9916 or

 Bernie Parent with the Miami Screaming eagles jersey